FelipeSSac/marvel-essentials/README.md

  ## 🎆 Redux

- Redux was used to guarantee the data from user's GitHub on every component and to login and logout. you can access the redux actions on folder `src/store/actions`.
+ Redux was used to guarantee the data from user's GitHub on every component, save the token, login and logout the user.

+ You can access the redux actions on folder `src/store/actions`.

 ## 🚀 How to run